acham1/52011-IntroductionToComputerSystems/Projects/Project00/README.txt

         For example, when running the program from inside the src/ directory:

-            strip ../examples/sample.in
+            ./strip ../examples/sample.in
         (This command will write a file ../examples/sample.out with only whitespace removed)

-            strip no-comments ../examples/sample.in
+            ./strip no-comments ../examples/sample.in
-            strip ../examples/sample.in no-comments
+            ./strip ../examples/sample.in no-comments
         (Either of these commands will write a file ../examples/sample.out with both comments and whitespace removed)